No-ha63/FinancialExploration/README.md

 7) Portfolio Optimization using Sharpe Ratio

 How to run:
-Download the jupyter notebooks or just run the individual python files.
+1) Download the jupyter notebooks or python files.
+2) Run.

 Ways to improve:
 1) Model with Stochastic Volitility